 - Glaucoma is a group of eye conditions that damage the optic nerve, usually due to high eye pressure.
 Glaucoma is one of the leading causes of blindness in adults over the age of 60.

-- Cataracts are another age-related condition that causes progressively cloudy vision due to clouding of the normally clear lens of the eye.
+- Cataracts are another age-related condition that causes progressive deterioration of vision due to clouding of the normally clear eye lens.

 - Diabetic retinopathy occurs when the retina’s blood vessels are damaged by high blood sugar levels, typically in people with diabetes.
 Along with blurred vision and dark areas of vision, blindness can occur.